douglasjmoore/markdown_test/INSTALL_WINDOWS.md

 After unpacking, as a sanity check, you should see the the file `<demo>\systemc-2.3.4\README.md`, amongst others.

-For example, using the Windows command shell, you should see somthing similar to the following when you do a directory listing of the files in `<demo>\systemc-2.3.4`:
+For example, using the Windows command shell, you should see something similar to the following when you do a directory listing of the files in `<demo>\systemc-2.3.4`: